Sleep Studies

 Are you a candidate for a home sleep apnea test?

-A home sleep study is an easy way to help your doctor find out if you have sleep apnea.
+A home sleep study is an easy way to help your provider find out if you have sleep apnea.
 It's generally cheaper and more convenient than staying in a sleep lab.

 You may be a candidate for home sleep apnea testing if you have any three of the following: